Frequently asked questions for tenants renting from a private landlord

 My landlord has a key to my property.
 Is he/she allowed to enter my home?

 Your landlord should only enter your home with prior permission from you or in an emergency situation.
-Some landlords like to keep a key in case the tenant loses their key or the property is abandoned, but he/she should not use it to enter when you are living there.
+Some landlords like to keep a key in case the tenant loses their key or the property is abandoned, but they should not use it to enter when you are living there.
 If your landlord repeatedly enters your home without your permission, it could be classed as harassment which can be a criminal offence.
 To find out more regarding this, please visit our harassment and illegal evictions page.

 Under certain circumstances, such as fire or flood, or if you have left the property unlocked, then the landlord is allowed to enter without permission in the interests of protecting their property.